 Pros and Cons of Online Grocery Shopping

 Online shopping is a growing trend.
 It's convenient and can be fitted around busy lives.
-However when it comes to grocery shopping in particular, there's a nagging worry for some people about the quality and freshness of the food that will be delivered.
+However when it comes to grocery shopping in particular, there is a nagging worry for some people about the quality and freshness of the food that will be delivered.
 This article gives the pros and cons of doing your grocery shopping online.
 It should help you decide if online grocery shopping is the right choice for you.

-Stores try to send best quality
+- Stores send best quality and freshness to minimise complaints.